navyasrisangem/Violet.com/README.md

 # LGMVIP-webdev
-This repository is for the projects which are done as part of LGM Web Development internship.
+This project is done as a part of Let's Grow More Virtual Internship Program.